empowerID/empowernow_docs/docs/services/mcp-gateway/index.md

 ## Why it exists (and what it is not)

-- The MCP Gateway is the central choke point for MCP authN/Z. All MCP JSON‑RPC/REST must pass through it in production.
+- The ARIA MCP Gateway is the central choke point for MCP authN/Z. All MCP JSON‑RPC/REST must pass through it in production.
 - It is not a tool catalog generator.
 CRUDService Loopback MCP generates the no‑code tool catalogs and exposes `/mcp/*` endpoints; the Gateway authorizes and proxies access to them.
-- It is not the SPA BFF.
-Human traffic (SPAs) continues to use the BFF; agent MCP traffic uses the MCP Gateway.
+- It is not ARIA Shield (formerly BFF).
+Human traffic (SPAs) and provider streaming/budgets use ARIA Shield; agent MCP traffic uses the MCP Gateway.

 ## Architecture (high level)